niubilitytools/batools/README.md

  ## This is powerfull command line tool for getting UAC permission and run specific file(bat)
   - Able to get UAC permission of current logged user to run your specific file
   - Also able to run a file(bat) with using specific username and password

+ ## Some usefull tools

+  - Start or Stope MS Sql server services
+  - Reset the proxy
+  -